All Episodes

 I wonder how long that took him.

-Five seconds.
+Five seconds?

-President Obama's health care bill would change federal policy on abortion, but not open the spigot of taxpayer dollars that some abortion opponents fear.
+By Richard Alonzo Zaldivar, President Obama's health care bill would change federal policy on abortion, but not open the spigot of taxpayer dollars that some abortion opponents fear.

-Abortion rights groups, Planned Parenthood, NARAL Pro Choice America, say the House and Senate versions of the bill represent the biggest expansion of abortion restrictions in years, yet they're not trying to defeat the measure.
+Abortion rights groups, Planned Parenthood, NARAL, Pro-Choice America, say the House and Senate versions of the bill represent the biggest expansion of abortion restrictions in years, yet they're not trying to defeat the measure.

 No, whoa, whoa, whoa, whoa, wait a second.

-What it means is that federal funding for abortion is the end game, and it's in there, and that's why they're not protesting.
+What it means is that federal funding for abortion is the endgame and it's in there, and that's why they're not protesting.

-Now here's another expert, Stephen Schneck, director for the Institute for Policy Research and Catholic Studies at Catholic University of America in Washington.
+Now, here's another expert, Stephen Schneck, director for the Institute for Policy Research and Catholic Studies at Catholic University of America in Washington.

-I actually think I actually think the Senate bill will more effectively prohibit federal funds from going to abortion.
+I actually think, I actually think the Senate bill will more effectively prohibit federal funds from going to abortion.

-That legislation will actually reduce the demand for abortion in the U.S. Now, how convenient that the Associated Press found such an expert in somebody who works at the Catholic University.
+Now, how convenient that the Associated Press found such an expert and somebody who works at the Catholic University.

 Notorious, I know it's a notoriously liberal place in Washington.

-Don't forget this is the Catholic church has got many different factions.
+Don't forget this is the Catholic Church has got many different factions.

-So anyway, uh just see, even abortion opponents agree that the Senate bill does not expand the current federal law on abortion, even though it does include federal funding for abortion, which is in direct contradiction to federal law known as the Hyde Amendment.
+So anyway, just see, even abortion opponents agree that the Senate bill does not expand the current federal law on abortion, even though it does include federal funding for abortion, which is in direct contradiction to federal law known as the Hyde Amendment.

 So what on earth is the problem with Stupak voting for the bill now?